discord-tickets/docs/docs/self-hosting/installation/pterodactyl/generic.md

 ---
-description: How to install Discord Tickets with Pterodactyl
+description: How to install Discord Tickets with Pterodactyl using a generic Node.js egg
 ---

-# Pterodactyl
+# Pterodactyl (generic egg)

 !!! warning
 	**If you are going to host Discord Tickets with a third-party hosting provider** rather than on your own server: